ErikdeJager/express_template/README.md

 ## Next steps

-This project template will launch as it is currently configured though you may want to change some variables to mach your project name
+This project template can be used as is, but you may want to make some modifications to match your project requirements.
+Some changes you may consider making include:

-Things you may want to change:
-* package.json:
-  * name \
-  The name of the project is currently set to `express_template`
-  * version \
-  The version of the project is currently set to `1.0.0`
-  * description \
-  Discribtion currently says `Template to quickly get started with an express app`
-  * dependencies \
-  Every dependency is currently set to `dependencies`, there are no `devDependencies`
-* docker-compose.yml (postgresql database):
-  * Database name: \
-  The database name is currently set to `express_template`
-  * Database password: \
+1. Updating the project name:
+   * In `package.json`, change the name from `express_template` to match your project name.
+   * In `docker-compose.yml`, change the database name from `express_template` to match your project name.
+2. Updating the project version:
+   * In `package.json`, change the version number from `1.0.0` to match your desired version.
+   * Please note that the version number has to be 3 digits, otherwise Prisma will fail to migrate.
+3. Updating the project description:
+   * In `package.json`, change the description to provide a more accurate summary of your project.
+4. Updating the dependencies:
+   * In `package.json`, change the dependencies section to match the technologies you want to use in your project.
+5. Configuring the database:
-  The database username and password are currently set to *user:`admin` pass:`admin`*
+   * In `docker-compose.yml`, update the database username and password to match your desired settings.
-  >Make sure that if you change these settings you also change the .env variable, this is where prisma gets its db connection from
-* schema.prisma :
-  * Models \
-  There is currently a single model called `Example`.
-You can remove the `Example` model add your own models here
-  >The test `connects to the database` in `prisma.test.ts` is dependent on the `Example` model.
-  >Make sure to set a new model inside this test if you were to delete the `Example` model otherwise the test will fail.
-  >Any other model will do.
-* app.ts:
-  * The function `buildApp()` currently doesn't take any arguments.
-  But you can set up this function to take (optional) arguments.
-  This way you can change the app's implementation with dependency injection. \
+   * In `.env`, update the database connection settings to match the changes you made in `docker-compose.yml`. (or connect to another database of your choosing)
+6. Modifying the schema:
+   * In `schema.prisma`, change the existing models or add your own models to match your project requirements.
+   * In `prisma.test.ts`, update the test to reflect the changes you made to the models in `schema.prisma`, otherwise tests may fail.
+7. Customizing the Express app:
+   * In `app.ts`, edit the `buildApp()` function to add the desired functionality (routes, HTTP methods, etc.).
-  Don't use the `buildApp()` function to set the port for the express app.
+   * In `server.ts`, pass any necessary arguments to the `buildApp()` function to configure the Express app.

-  This can already be done by passing an argument to the `launchApp()` function
+Finally, it's important to note that there is a workflow (`.github/workflows/main.yml`) configured for Github to run tests with every push and pull request.
+The workflow will:
+* Check out the code
+* Starts Docker (Postgresql)
+* Migrates with Prisma
+* Sets up Node.js
+* Installs dependencies
+* Runs all tests